 Tim Hawk is a multimedia specialist for NJ Advanced Media.
 His photos and videos regularly appear in The South Jersey Times and NJ.com.
 He teaches Photojournalism.

 Kristine Houck holds a B.A. in biology from Drew University and an M.A. in writing from Rowan University.
 She is currently an editorial director for SLACK Incorporated.
-She currently works on newspapers, magazines and a daily news website covering orthopedics, rheumatology, orthodontics and prosthetics.
+She currently works on newspapers, magazines and a daily news website for physicians and other health professionals.
 She is also certified as an Editor in the Life Sciences.
 Professor Houck brings her daily experiences to her students, as she has taught Publication Layout and Design at Rowan University for 15 years.

 Professor Morgan Johnson Spade earned an M.A. in public relations from Rowan University in 2003.
 She has worked in both the government and nonprofit sectors and on a variety of freelance projects.
 She currently serves as Marketing Manager for Reinvestment Fund, a national nonprofit financial institution headquartered in Philadelphia.
 Professor Spade has taught Publication Layout and Design as well as Advanced Publication Layout for several years.

 Professor Reighn-Garron holds a B.A. in journalism and a M.A. in public relations from Rowan University.
 She teaches Publication Layout and Design, Public Speaking and Communication Theory among other communication courses.
 As a freelance graphic designer, she recently designed graphics and charts for a nephrology nursing textbook and was a contributing author for a textbook, Communicating with InDesign.
 Professor Reighn-Garron was formerly the Art Director for the Courier-Post and has experience with photograpy, production, advertising and marketing that complement her graphic design and journalism expertise.